Nivekkb/SELF/SELF_DOCS/public/CREATOR_REFLECTIONS.md

 ## Care Before Growth

 In startup world, they drill "growth at all costs" into your brain.
-But I kept thinking: what if we put care before growth?
+But I kept thinking: what if care comes before growth?
-What if we built something that grows *because* it cares?
+What if something is built that grows *because* it cares?

 SELF didn't start as a business plan.
-It started as: "What if we could make AI interactions safer for everyone?"
+It started as: "What if AI interactions could be made safer for everyone?"
 The growth came later, almost as an afterthought.
-We focused on getting the safety right first, and somehow that created real value.
+The focus was on getting the safety right first, and somehow that created real value.

 **The counterintuitive truth**: In a world obsessed with scale, sometimes the most scalable thing is genuine care.
 People don't j ust want your product - they want to feel seen, safe, and valued.